This post may contain affiliate links. Please read my disclosure policy for more details.

 Instructions

-- Finely chop the onion, the celery and its leaves, the cilantro and parsley.
-You can use a food processor or a mini chopper to prep the ingredients quicker.
-If so, I would advice to blend the tomatoes to get a smoother texture.
+- Finely chop the onion, the celery and its leaves, the cilantro, and the parsley.
+You can use a food processor or a mini chopper to prep the ingredients quickly.
+If so, I would advise blending the tomatoes to get a smoother texture.

 - Warm the olive oil in a large pot or Dutch oven over medium heat.
-Once the oil shimmers, add the onion and cook, stirring often, until the onion is turning translucent (5 minutes).
+Once the oil shimmers, add the onion and cook, stirring often, until the onion turns translucent (5 minutes).

 - Add the spices and stir to enhance all the flavors for about 1 minute.

-- Stir in the tomatoes, the lentils, the celery, the herbs, the broth and the tomato paste.
+- Stir in the tomatoes, lentils, celery, herbs, broth, and tomato paste.
 Raise the heat and bring to the boil.
 Then reduce to maintain a gentle simmer, cover the pot, and cook for 35-40 minutes or until the lentils are done.
 Stir occasionally.

 - Add flour and water to a jam jar and shake.
-Add this flour and water mixture to the soup, add the salt, stir and cook for a further 5 minutes.
+Add this flour and water mixture to the soup, add the salt, stir, and cook for a further 5 minutes.
+Alternatively, use an immersion blender to thicken the soup partially and preserve the chunkiness at the same time.

-- Turn the heat off, taste and make sure you're happy with the seasoning and the consistency.
-Feel free to add a touch of water if you prefer a thinner soup, and adjust the seasoning with more salt or black pepper if you wish.
+- Turn the heat off, taste it, and ensure you're happy with the seasoning and consistency.
+If you prefer a thinner soup, feel free to add a touch of water, and adjust the seasoning with more salt or black pepper.

-- Serve with fresh lemon juice, chopped cilantro and crusty bread.
+- Serve with fresh lemon juice, chopped cilantro, and pita bread.

 Can you use red lentils?